Send the link below via email or IMCopy

 Begin discussing the water (hydrological) cycle

-Follow instructions to cut.
+Copy the terms into your notebook.
 Then, use your textbook to match the correct terms + definitions.
 If you finish early, begin studying.
+Quizlet is up!

 Begin developing an understanding of the earth's atmosphere